1960: "It's Now or Never" by Elvis Presley became the fastest-selling single in the U.K., moving 780,000 copies in a week.

 1964: The Supremes reigned on the R&B chart for a third week with their first big hit "Baby Love".

-1967: Pink Floyd opened for the Jimi Hendrix Experience on a tour of the U.K.
+1967: Pink Floyd opened for the Jimi Hendrix Experience on a tour of the U.K., with the first show on this day at the famous Royal Albert Hall in London.

-1969: Led Zeppelin began work on their third album, recording "Since I've Been Loving You" at Olympia Studios.
+1969: Led Zeppelin began work on their third album, recording "Since I've Been Loving You" at Olympic Studios in London.

 1969: "Sugar, Sugar" by the Archies topped the U.K. chart.